jacobproffer/blog/content/travel/a-day-in-akihabara.md

 {{< image src="/images/matsumoto-kiyoshi.jpg" alt="Matsumoto Kiyoshi storefront in Akihabara." >}}

 For a few hours, I walked around various streets to the left and right of Matsumoto Kiyoshi.
 I mostly experimented with my Ricoh camera to ensure I remembered how to use it properly.
-Around noon, I had my first meal at a small diner near the hotel.
+Around noon, I had my first meal at Nadai Fuji Soba, which is near the hotel.
 I decided on curry with rice.
 To order the meal, I purchased a ticket through a machine outside the business.
 Once inside, I handed the ticket to a worker behind the kitchen counter and found an empty booth with a stool to sit on.
 Each booth had dividers on either side of it for privacy.
 While the food was prepared, I grabbed a cup of water and wooden chopsticks.
 Once I sat down, a man approached me with a number of yen coins.
 I had apparently forgotten to grab my change from the machine outside.
 I was surprised but appreciative at the generosity.
 I thanked the man multiple times in Japanese with a slight bow before I grabbed my food from the counter.

 After I ate, I exited the diner and watched people drive by in red go-karts near a large electronics store called Bic Camera.
 Some of the drivers were dressed as characters from Mario Kart.

-Super Potato was another store I stopped into, which I had visited back in 2017.
-It's a narrow shop packed with retro games, systems and merchandise.
+Super Potato was near by, a retro game store I had visited back in 2017.
+It's a narrow shop packed with video games, systems and merchandise.
 On the floor dedicated to Playstation, I spotted a Japanese version of Alien Legacy for the original Playstation.
-The floor dedicated to Nintendo, with 8-bit style electronic music on the loudspeaker, had stacks of shrink wrapped N64 consoles behind the counter.
+The floor dedicated to Nintendo, with 8-bit style electronic music on the loudspeaker, had stacks of shrink wrapped N64 consoles.
 The top floor of the store had a small arcade, which included an Atari Pong table.
 There was also a life size statue of Snake from Metal Gear Solid.